National Museum of World War II Aviation: History

 The origins of the museum date to the founding of WestPac Restorations at Rialto Municipal Airport in Rialto, California in 1997 by Bill Klaers and Alan Wojciak.
 Due to the planned closure of the airport in 2014, Jim Fry convinced the owners to move the business to Colorado Springs Airport, where he had built three hangars in 2006.
 There the National Museum of World War II Aviation was established.
 It opened to the public six years later in October 2012.

 In 2014, the museum received two grants totaling $6 million to build a 60,000 sqft "Aviation Hall".
 In 2016, Jim Slattery loaned 15 aircraft to the museum.
+WestPac filed for bankruptcy in September of the following year.
 In early 2018, it received an official "national museum" designation from the United States Congress.
 The museum began construction on a new 40,000 sqft hangar in November 2018.
 The museum received donations of a Lockheed P-38 Lightning and Stinson V-77 Reliant in late 2019.

+Construction of the 40,000 sqft Kaija Raven Shook Aeronautical Pavilion was completed in 2019.
+The museum broke ground on a 40,000 sqft expansion to the Shook Pavilion in August 2025.

 Exhibits

 The museum has a series of exhibits that trace the history of the United States' involvement in World War II.

+The museum has several interactive displays and simulators including a fully functional Link trainer that is demonstrated daily.
+Simulators that visitors can experience include an N3N simulator and a modified Link Trainer.
+Projects under development include a bombardier simulator using a Norden bombsight and a simulated B-17 waist gunner position shooting down enemy aircraft.